CarlosGS/Cyclone-PCB-Factory/README.md

  - Export Z probing results to a standarized file
  - Create a graphical user interface
  - Fix bug in GcodeParser.py that doesn't mind the depth of the cuts, this affects only when cutting the edges with >1 passes
+- **Firmware:**
+ - Keep motors always on, in order to do homing only once each milling session
 - **Misc:**
  - Create assembly instructions